Also called Plantar fasciitis, Plantar fasciosis, Plantar fasciopathy

 Where is the plantar fascia?

-Your plantar fascia is a thick connective tissue band that originates in your heel and spans across the whole foot to connect at the ball of your foot (show in the picture below).
+Your plantar fascia is a thick connective tissue band that originates in your heel and spans across the whole foot to connect at the ball of your foot (show in the picture above).

 Most common symptoms